nextcloud/documentation/developer_manual/app/appframework/controllers.rst

 If you want to access environment variables($_ENV), use **$this->env($key)**.
 Session and cookie variables can be accessed via **session** and **cookie** methods.
-For example, to get a value of a variable from session:
+For example, to get a value of a variable from cookie:
 **$this->cookie($key_name)**.
 Not like cookie, which is read only, session variables can also be changed using: **$this->session($key_name,
 $value_name)**.